mushroom-man/koji_chamber/README.md

 ## Customization

 - Modify GPIO pin assignments for fan, heater, and humidifier as per your hardware setup.
-- Adjust temperature and humidity thresholds according to your environmental control needs.
+- Adjust temperature and humidity thresholds according to your environmental control needs.--

+To use this README, simply create a `README.md` file in your project directory and copy the content into it.
+You might need to adjust paths, hardware setup, and customization details based on your specific project needs.

 - Change the CSV file path if using a different mount point for the USB drive.

 ## Safety